TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 7/Luke 7.49.md

 ---

-And they that sat at meat with him began to say within themselves, Who is this that even forgiveth sins?
+Those who sat at the table with him began to say to themselves, "Who is this who even forgives sins?"